werf/website/pages_en/rails/200_real_apps/080_configuration.md

 {% include snippetcut_example path=".helm/values.yaml" syntax="yaml" snippet="app" examples=page.examples %}
 The environment variables from `.Values.app.envs` can be inserted either into the container manifest as `env` values (as we did before), or you can put them into the ConfigMap and load it into the container via `envFrom`.

-The first option is easier to do, but the ConfigMap option is more convenient if you have a large number of shared environment variables (this way, you will avoid duplicating them between controllers.
+The first option is easier to do, but the ConfigMap option is more convenient if you have a large number of shared environment variables.
+This way, you will avoid duplicating them between controllers.
 Your ConfigMap may look like this:
 {% include snippetcut_example path=".helm/templates/configmap-app-envs.yaml" syntax="yaml" examples=page.examples %}

 Now you can use `envFrom` in the Deployment to define ConfigMap's data as container environment variables:

 {% include snippetcut_example path=".helm/templates/deployment.yaml" syntax="yaml" snippet="backend_conf" examples=page.examples %}

-Don't forget to add hash-containing annotations to trigger Pod re-deployment in response to ConfigMap changes:
+Don't forget to add checksum-containing annotations to trigger Pod re-deployment in response to ConfigMap changes:

 {% include snippetcut_example path=".helm/templates/deployment.yaml" syntax="yaml" snippet="configmap_app_envs_checksum" examples=page.examples %}